Eva Lokko

 Eva Naa Merley Lokko (died 6 October 2016) was a Ghanaian civil servant, engineer and politician.
-She was the first woman to be chosen as the Vice-Presidential candidate of the Progressive People's Party (PPP).
+She was the first woman to be chosen as the vice-presidential candidate of the Progressive People's Party (PPP).

-She partnered the flagbearer of the PPP, Paa Kwesi Nduom in the 2012 Presidential and parliamentary elections.
-She was the first female managing director of the Ghana Broadcasting Corporation.
+She partnered the flagbearer of the PPP, Paa Kwesi Nduom in the 2012 presidential and parliamentary elections.
+She was also the first female Director General of the Ghana Broadcasting Corporation.

 Early life and education

 Lokko was from a Ga-Adangbe ethnic group.
-Lokko attended Wesley Girls' High School in Cape Coast where she was a student athlete and sports captain who competed and won trophies in hurdles, javelin 100-metres, relays and high jump.
+Lokko attended Wesley Girls' High School in Cape Coast, where she was a student athlete and sports captain who competed and won trophies in hurdles, javelin 100-metres, relays and high jump.
 She was an engineer by profession and held master's degree in Satellite Communications Engineering from the then Soviet Union (USSR) and a master's degree in Intelligent Management Systems, System Analysis and Design from the United Kingdom.

 Working life

-Lokko was the first Satellite Communications Engineer and the first woman engineer to be employed at the Ghana Broadcasting Corporation (GBC) in 1972.
+Lokko was the first satellite communications engineer and the first woman engineer to be employed at the Ghana Broadcasting Corporation (GBC) in 1972.
 She was part of the engineering team that installed and maintained Ghana's first colour television infrastructure in 1985.

 She worked in more than forty countries across the world in various capacities.
 She served as regional programmes coordinator of the United Nations Development Programme initiative for Internet development in Africa.
 She also served with the United Nations for thirteen years and as chair of the UN Federation of International Civil Servants Association and the United Nations Staff Council and as a member of the UNDP News Advisory Board.

 In 2002, she was appointed Director-General of the GBC, becoming the first and only woman to hold that position since the corporation was established in 1953.
 She worked in that role until 2005 when she was replaced by Yaw Owusu Addo.